MerayMaddah/auslandstagegeld-map/README.md

 [Click here to view the interactive map](https://meraymaddah.github.io/auslandstagegeld-map/)

 ## License
-This project is shared under the _CC0 1.0 Universal (Public Domain Dedication)_ The visualization is free to use, share, and adapt without restriction — all while crediting the original creator (me! 😊)
+This project is shared under the _CC0 1.0 Universal (Public Domain Dedication)_.

+The visualization is free to use, share, and adapt without restriction — all while crediting the original creator (me! 😊)

 ## Data Transparency 📊